Ensono/amido.github.io/docs/workloads/common/backend/java/intro_java.md

 ### Overview

-This is a sample Java REST API application with CQRS, showcasing best coding practices and integrating with Azure and scaffolding for Amido Stacks.
+This is a sample Java REST API application with CQRS, showcasing best coding practices and integrating with Cloud services and scaffolding for Amido Stacks.

-The application implements Application Insights for performance management, and Cosmos DB is used for cloud persistence.
+When using Azure, the application implements Application Insights for performance management, and Cosmos DB is used for cloud persistence.

+When using AWS, the application implements AWS XRay for performance management, and DynamoDB is used for cloud persistence.

 The application is designed as a restaurant menu application.
 Users can create a Menu.
 Menus can hold one or more Categories, and a Category holds menu Items.